Tuxpan, Jalisco: "Tacos de la estacion" Literally Tacos from the (train) station, also known as Tuxpan's Tacos)

 Tuxpan is well known for its tacos that are often sold at the railroad station, during the height of national train travel, Tuxpan was a stop between Colima and Mexico City where many passengers would buy these tacos.
-Today they are sold at the side of the station and down the street V. Carranza with Dona Martina, a very famous taco seller.
+Today they are sold at the side of the station and down the street V. Carranza.
 These tacos consist of a corn tortilla made by hand that is covered by a sauce and stuffed with a piece of beef and pork cooked with spices, or it may be made with beans or potatoes.